-If you live in Southeast Michigan, getting out into the wild and woods can be a struggle.
+If you live in Southeast Michigan, getting out into the wild and woods can be difficult.
 The area is urban and built up.
-Roads and highways crisscross the “motor-city” making it hard to imagine anything resembling nature nearby.
+Roads and highways crisscross the “motor-city,” making it hard to imagine anything resembling nature nearby.
 Fortunately, many old abandoned railways that crossed the region have turned into urban greenways.
 We found six of the top hiking trails near Detroit in Southeast Michigan.
 These are perfect for a healthy workout or even an overnight campout.
 All are a short drive away from Detroit.

 Detroit Hiking Trails Map

 We created a little map of the five trails mentioned in this article.
 You can zoom in to see the details.
 Feel free to share it with your trek buddies.

 Michigan is home to many natural landscapes, and the Pinckney State Recreation Area Waterloo-Pinckney Trail is no exception.

 This well-marked trail system offers a variety of hiking opportunities for visitors of all levels.
 The trails wind through a variety of terrain and provide scenic views of the recreation area and the surrounding countryside.

 Beginner hikers will find easy, level trails that take you through scenic woodlands and along the banks of the Pinckney River.
 More advanced hikers can explore easy to intermediate courses that take you over rocky ridges and through meadows with vistas overlooking both the river and countryside.